open-mmlab/mmocr/README.md

 ## Latest Updates

+**The default branch has been switched to `1.x` from `main`, and we encourage users to migrate to the latest version, though it comes with some cost.
+Please refer to [Migration Guide](https://mmocr.readthedocs.io/en/dev-1.x/migration/overview.html) for more details.**

 v1.0.0rc5 was released in 2023-01-06.

 1. Two models, Aster and SVTR, are added to our model zoo.
 The full implementation of ABCNet is also available now.